Jamalul Kiram III

-Jamalul ibni Punjungan Kiram III (16 July 1938 – 20 October 2013) was a former self-proclaimed Sultan of the Sulu Sultanate who claimed to be "the poorest sultan in the world".
+Jamalul ibni Punjungan Kiram III (July 16, 1938 – October 20, 2013) was a former self-proclaimed Sultan of the Sulu Sultanate who claimed to be "the poorest sultan in the world".
 He was known as an unsuccessful candidate for senator in the Philippine general elections in 2007.
 In 2013, Kiram III sparked a controversy when he revived a dispute between the Philippines and Malaysia by leading an intrusion into the eastern part of Sabah.
 His daughter is Princess Jacel Kiram, a proponent of the Sabah claim of the Philippines in 2016.

 Early life

 Jamalul was born in Mainbung, Sulu.
 He was the eldest son of Datu Punjungan Kiram and Sharifa Usna Dalus Strattan.
 He is descended from the first Sultan of Sulu, Sharif ul-Hāshim of Sulu from the Banu Hashem tribe, the direct descendants of Muhammad.
 Kiram III also claimed to have a common ancestor with Brunei's current sultan Hassanal Bolkiah, although this was denied by Brunei.

 Kiram III studied in Jolo Central Elementary School from 1946 to 1951.
 He finished high school at the Sulu High School in 1955 and took up pre-law from 1956 to 1958 at Notre Dame of Jolo.
 He studied for a Bachelor of Law degree from Manuel L. Quezon University (MLQU) in 1964 but was unable to finish it and pursued a career in dance instead.
 He was married to Dayang Hadja Fatima Celia H. Kiram, and resided in Taguig, Metro Manila.
-He had two daughters, including Jacel Kiram.